IvoDeK/ilybot-api/Docs/Ilybot-API-design-document.md

 ## Technical design

 ### Resources needed for this project
 - Developers.
-(That will code Python and mySQL)
+(That will code Python, HTML, CSS and SQL)
 - An code editor for Python like PyCharm or VisualStudioCode.
 - A Laptop/PC.
 - A capable webbrowser like Chrome, Firefox or Safari to test the website.